Chapter 1: The Jargon

 There is no agreed upon name that describes the entire bureaucratic ordeal involved with travelling with your Assistance Dog internationally.
 Countries have different terms and requirements.
 For simplicity, we refer to all of this as that country's “Travel Rules”.
 The process you as a Handler will undertake in order to follow those requirements we call the “Travel Process”, which may involve:

 - Permit applications

 - Vaccinations and testing

 - Quarantine Isolation.

 Government structures vary, and they don't all give the same duties to the same department.
 Some give the responsibility of handling your travelling queries to either their: Food, Agriculture, Borders/Customs, Disease Control or a Human Services department.
-Whoever you need to talk to first, we call them that country's Responsible Authority.
+Whoever you need to talk to first, we call them that country's Animal Quarantine Authority.